 Watching it 20 years later will probably make you cry.

-And make sure to do these activities as often as possible.
-You can have all the money in the world and a career that society considers the most successful, yet you can feel miserable.
-It’s because the real happiness comes from experiences, self-realization, and contribution.
+You can have all the money in the world and a career that society considers successful, yet you can feel miserable.
+It’s because real happiness comes from experiences, self-realization, and contribution.
 While you discover the world checking off the things from this list, try to find out which environment makes you the happiest person in the world.

 Whenever you face a hard moment, take out your happiness-list and start doing one of the things from it.
-As a result, the bad emotion fades away much quicker.
+As a result, the bad emotion will fade away much quicker.

 This test points out your weaknesses and questions your willpower.
-However, once you accomplish it successfully, it gives you a huge motivation boost to pursue more complex goals which every 20-something should aim at.
+However, once you accomplish it successfully, it gives you a huge motivation boost to pursue more complex goals before you see 40.

 Our life isn’t only about ourselves but also about the people around us.
 There are many folks who really need help but are ignored by the majority of the society.
 Imagine supporting a homeless person with the goal in mind to make them a self-sufficient member of the community again.